chanwoo321/CourseProject/README.md

 ## Cross Collection mixture model

-The code from the Cross Collection model is primarily based on the PLSA algorithm as used in MP3 of CS 410.
+The code from the Cross Collection model is also primarily based on the PLSA algorithm as used in MP3 of CS 410 with modifications according to the paper's given formulae.
 This model was estimated using the EM (Estimation-Maximization) algorithm.
 Here is a quick overview of the functions provided (functions shared with baseline are omitted):

 ### class CCModel(object)